liux2/DL_env_Setups/README.md

 2. The `-v` flag with the path specified will attach your current dir into docker container.
-3. After the Jupyter-lab env been setup, you can choose to use the Jupyter kernal from VS code if you prefer local IDE setups.
+3. After the Jupyter-lab env been setup, you can choose to use the docker Jupyter kernal from VS code if you prefer local IDE setups.
 4. If you decide to migrate this env to another machine, use